BELIEVE US HERE (AND WE ARE THE PROS) THIS IS NOT ROCKET SCIENCE. ANYONE CAN MAKE COCKTAILS. READ ON TO ENTER OUR WORLD OF MIXOLOGY.

 Pretty straight forward we think and if your serious about actually having a fighting chance in making a drink that doesn't taste horrendously a must have investment.

-The kit is easy to come by but we would recommend visiting the very amenable chaps at www.drinkstuff.co.uk who will have all the kit you need.
-The well known cocktail gurus at The Independant also put together this very handy guide to COCKTAIL MAKING EQUIPMENT
+The kit is easy to come by but we would recommend visiting the very amenable chaps at Drinkstuff who will have all the kit you need.
+The well known cocktail gurus at The Independent also put together this very handy guide to cocktail making equipment.

 We will of course be sharing the love and sharing our cocktail recipes on a regular basis but just for now we are going to focus on three classic drinks.
 These delicious bevvies will teach you a few of the methods of drink making, without you having to purchase a boatload of absurd spirits.